gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Medication Guidance/PAforms.md

 When we receive a PA on the wrong PA form

 - We should be decisioning per criteria and NOT cancelling due to wrong PA form until further notice
-- Example - Caresource PA form, old ODM PA forms,  Opioid on standard PA form --- Review all PAs as if the form was correct
+- ~~Example - Caresource PA form, old ODM PA forms,  Opioid on standard PA form --- Review all PAs as if the form was correct~~

 Thanks!

 Emily Reinhart, CPhT

+***It must be on a Gainwell form***, but we are to accept any of the various forms.
+For example, we are to accept a Hep C request on a Standard Gainwell form.
+We can accept an opioid on the Standard Gainwell form, etc.

+This is called out in the new PA process mapping as well.

+Thank you,

+Cassandra Roach, PharmD, RPh

 ## Archived